-That simply is not true.
-While most shaving creams sold have scents, there are variants that are unscented.
+That just is not true.
+While most shaving creams sold have scents, some variants are unscented.

-A quick search in Amazon reveals that there are scented shaving soaps available.
+A quick search on Amazon reveals that there are scented shaving soaps available.

 This will vary quite a bit depending on the brand you use.
-Other factors come into play as well like the type of brush you are using and water supply.
+Other factors come into play, as well as the type of brush you are using and the water supply.

-It would be much more difficult to create a rich lather if you’re using hard water as compared to soft water so you’ll be using more soap or cream.
+It would be much more challenging to create a rich lather if you’re using hard water as compared to soft water, so you’ll be using more soap or cream.

-All things being equal, it is much easier to create a rich and thick lather using a shaving cream compared to a shaving soap.
+All things being equal, it is much easier to create a thick lather using a shaving cream compared to shaving soap.

 The formulation of these products allows it to produce a thick lather in just a few swirls.

-If you’re doing this for the first time then a shaving cream would be the better option.
-As you master technique and want to experience a wet shaving in its truest sense then you can move to a shaving soap.
+If you’re doing this for the first time, then a shaving cream would be the better option.
+As you master the technique and want to experience a wet shaving in its purest sense, then you can move to shave soap.

 When it comes to producing a really slick and thick lather, it’s hard to beat a shaving soap.
 But it will take lots of practice and patience to master the technique.

-This makes it a great option for men who use a straight razor.
+This makes it an excellent option for men who use a straight razor.
 But regardless of the type of razor you use, having that extra lubrication does not help.

-Good brands regardless whether it’s a shaving cream or soap will contain natural ingredients such as natural oils such as coconut, avocado, jojoba and almond.
+Good brands, regardless of whether it’s a shaving cream or soap, will contain natural ingredients such as natural oils such as coconut, avocado, jojoba, and almond.

-And essential oils from plants, fruits or flowers that often times give it scent.
-Some examples of essential oils are lemon, lime, peppermint, lavender and sandalwood.
+Other ingredients include essential oils from plants, fruits or flowers that often times give it scent.
+Some examples of essential oils are lemon, lime, peppermint, lavender, and sandalwood.